coxmediagroup/uidev-assignment/README.md

 ####Evaluation of assignment

-You will be evaluated on your HTML and CSS quality as well as your attention to detail in completing the code test.
+You will be evaluated on your HTML and CSS quality as well as your attention to detail in completing the code assignment.

 ####How you should deliver your completed assignment